dbus-cxx/dbus-cxx/doc/building-from-source.md

 ## 1. What are the requirements to build from source?

-DBus-cxx requires support of at least C++11.
+DBus-cxx requires support of at least C++17.

-The requirements are very low.
+The requirements are intended to be very low.
 In order to build, you will need the following tools to be installed:

-* cmake(>=3.1)
+* cmake(>=3.8)
 * make
 * g++

-DBus-cxx depends on only two libraries:
+DBus-cxx depends on the following libraries:

-* libsigc++
+* libsigc++(>=3.0)
-* dbus-1
+* libdbus
+* expat(not needed if tests and tools are disabled; tests are enabled by default)

 (See section 4 for information on optional dependencies)

 On Debian-based systems, you should be able to install with the following commands(as root/sudo):

-    apt-get install libsigc++-1.2-dev libdbus-1-dev cmake
+    apt-get install libdbus-1-dev cmake libexpat1-dev

-NOTE: On Debian 8(Jessie) and below, you will have to enable the jessie-backports repository to install cmake:

-    apt-get install cmake -t jessie-backports
+Note that as of the writing of this guide(March 2020), libsigc++-3.0 has not yet been added to the Debian repositoreis, and you will need to build this dependency manually.

 When checking out from GIT, the easiest way to build is as such: